WPIRoboticsProjects/INNDiE/core/README.md

 follows:

 1. Information is input using the DSL via the `ScriptGenerator`.
-This forms a "program" configuration which completely described the code which will be generated.
+This forms a "program" configuration which completely describes the code which will be generated.
 2. This configuration is checked for correctness by the `ScriptGenerator` inside `ScriptGenerator.code`.